deltachat/deltachat-pages/fr/help.md

 As being a private messenger,
 only friends and family you [share your QR code or invite link with](#howtoe2ee) can write to you.

-Your friends may share your contact with other friends, this appears as a **request**.
+Your friends may share your contact with other friends, this appears as <b style="border: 1px solid currentColor; padding: 0 3px; font-size:90%">Request</b>

 - Vous devez d'abord **accepter** pour pouvoir répondre au message.